OpenID for European Digital Identity: An architectural analysis of user-centric identity management: OpenID's architecture for EUDI

 \subsection{OpenID Connect}

-All OpenID's architectures (OIDC, OpenID4VCI, OpenID4VP) are layered on top of this OAuth 2.0 design, reusing its \emph{authorization} primitives (flows, endpoints, tokens etc.) for \emph{authentication} purposes.
-OIDC hijacks OAuth 2.0's interactive authorization code flow,\footnote{ We do not go into the other flows specified in OIDC, since they are based on the insecure implicit flow from OAuth 2.0.
-This flow has since a long time been found vulnerable to several attack vectors, and was therefore deprecated by RFC 9700 (BCP 240) (\emph{OAuth 2.0 security BCP}) {[}\citeproc{ref-ietf:rfc9700}{52}{]} and removed in the draft of \emph{OAuth 2.1} {[}\citeproc{ref-ietf:oauth21}{53}{]}.} in which the principal authenticates themselves, and returns an \textbf{identity token} (ID token), containing a \emph{subject identifier} -- when the client requests it -- as well as an access token, that enables the client to retrieve (additional) identity information from the authorization server's \textbf{userinfo endpoint} {[}\citeproc{ref-openid:connect}{2}{]}.
+All OpenID's architectures (OIDC, OpenID4VCI, OpenID4VP) are layered on top of this OAuth 2.0 design, reusing its \emph{authorization} primitives (flows, endpoints, tokens etc.) for \emph{authentication} purposes.\footnote{In doing so, OIDC -- and every other OpenID specification -- breaks one of the central characteristics of OAuth 2.0: the \emph{separation of orthogonal concerns}.
+An OIDC server manages \emph{both} the identity data itself \emph{and} the permissions to access that data.
+This results in a less modular, less extensible architecture, and creates a lot of confusion around the semantics of core OAuth 2.0 concepts (e.g., tokens, audience, revocation).
+Two pertinent implications of this are implementations that (1) employ the OIDC access token to access resources other than the userinfo endpoint; or (2) mint identity tokens for other audiences than the client.
+Moreover, as a consequence, such implementations do not always comply with the necessary security measures for OIDC's threat model.} OIDC repurposes OAuth 2.0's interactive authorization code flow,\footnote{ We do not go into the other flows specified in OIDC, since they are based on the insecure implicit flow from OAuth 2.0.
+This flow has since a long time been found vulnerable to several attack vectors, and was therefore deprecated by RFC 9700 (BCP 240) (\emph{OAuth 2.0 security BCP}) {[}\citeproc{ref-ietf:rfc9700}{51}{]} and removed in the draft of \emph{OAuth 2.1} {[}\citeproc{ref-ietf:oauth21}{52}{]}.} in which the principal authenticates themselves, and returns an \textbf{identity token} (ID token) -- containing a \emph{subject identifier} -- and optionally an access token, which enables the client to retrieve (additional) identity information from the identity provider's \textbf{userinfo endpoint} {[}\citeproc{ref-openid:connect}{3}{]}.